floweredscarf/su25/policies/index.md

 CS 61A is an important prerequisite.
 We expect to build heavily on data-oriented and object-oriented design approaches introduced in this course and on algorithms for recursive list and tree manipulation.
-Engineering 7 or CS 88 / Data 8 students may find the beginning of the course to be a bit scarier, particularly when it comes to object-oriented programming and recursion.
+Engineering 7 / CS 88 / Data 8 students may find the beginning of the course to be a bit scarier, particularly when it comes to object-oriented programming and recursion.
 We assume you are coming in with zero Java experience, but we will